NDLANO/frontend-packages/packages/ndla-audio-search/README.md

 # ndla-audio-search

-A simple library for selecting NDLA audio files
+A simple library for selecting NDLA audio files.

 ## Installation